zenrocklabs/zenrock-docs/docs/docs/Hush/hush-guide.md

 ### Proof generation is slow

 - STARK proof generation happens locally in your browser
-- First proof may take 10-30 seconds as WASM loads
+- First proof may take 10-30 seconds as WASM loads and initializes
-- Subsequent proofs are faster (~5-10 seconds)
+- Subsequent proofs are faster (~5-10 seconds in browser, ~1 second native)
-- Use a modern browser with good WebAssembly support
+- Use a modern browser with good WebAssembly support (Chrome/Firefox recommended)
+- Performance varies by device - desktop is significantly faster than mobile

+> **Performance Note**: Native release builds achieve ~1 second proof generation.
+Browser WASM performance depends on JIT compilation and memory availability.

 ## Security Best Practices